Bulgaria: First Bulgarian Empire

 Not long after the Slavic incursion, Moesia was once again invaded, this time by the Bulgars under Khan Asparukh.
 Their horde was a remnant of Old Great Bulgaria, an extinct tribal confederacy situated north of the Black Sea in what is now Ukraine and southern Russia.
 Asparukh attacked Byzantine territories in Moesia and conquered the Slavic tribes there in 680.
 A peace treaty with the Byzantine Empire was signed in 681, marking the foundation of the First Bulgarian Empire.
 The minority Bulgars formed a close-knit ruling caste.

 Succeeding rulers strengthened the Bulgarian state throughout the 8th and 9th centuries.
 Krum introduced a written code of law and checked a major Byzantine incursion at the Battle of Pliska, in which Byzantine emperor Nicephorus I was killed.
 Boris I abolished paganism in favour of Eastern Orthodox Christianity in 864.
 The conversion was followed by a Byzantine recognition of the Bulgarian church and the adoption of the Cyrillic alphabet, developed in the capital, Preslav.
 The common language, religion and script strengthened central authority and gradually fused the Slavs and Bulgars into a unified people speaking a single Slavic language.
 A golden age began during the 34-year rule of Simeon the Great, who oversaw the largest territorial expansion of the state.
+The literature produced in Old Bulgarian soon spread north from Bulgaria and became the lingua franca of the Balkans and Eastern Europe.
+The political, cultural, and spiritual power of the Bulgarian Empire during the Krum's dynasty turned Bulgaria into one of the three superpowers in Europe at that time, alongside the Byzantine Empire and the Carolingian Empire of the Franks, which would later become the Holy Roman Empire.